Elias Díaz Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Yankees pitching staff ranks 15th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 15th in MLB.

-- The Yankees have a 3.82 team ERA that ranks seventh among all league pitching staffs.
+- The Yankees' 3.81 team ERA ranks sixth across all MLB pitching staffs.

+- Yankees pitchers combine to give up 103 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

 © 2023 Data Skrive.
 All rights reserved.